Ahmed-Hassib/scrollspy/README.md

 ## about the project

-this project is about making a landing page.
+this project is about making a scroll spy.

 ## used languages